kfmccain-maker/sample-playwright/README.md

 npx playwright test
 ```

-### Additional Information
+### ℹ️ Additional Information

-- **Mac Users:** Ensure you have Homebrew installed for easy management of Node.js and other dependencies.
+- **🍎 Mac Users:** Ensure you have Homebrew installed for easy management of Node.js and other dependencies.
-- **Windows Users:** You may need to run your terminal as an administrator to avoid permission issues.
+- **🖥️ Windows Users:** You may need to run your terminal as an administrator to avoid permission issues.

-### Contributing
+### 🤝 Contributing

 Feel free to submit issues or pull requests if you have suggestions or improvements for the project.